mohammadrezazargar/BCB546-Spring2025-FinalProject/README.md

 For HPC, we provide a batch script that builds a AmberTools environment using micromamba to allow for additional packages to be installed.
 This script is called "amber_env.sh"

 Ligand Data:
-The starting ligand structure (.pdb, .mol, & .txt format) can be found in "complex_info".
+The starting ligand structure (.pdb, .mol, & .txt format) and the final docked pose can be found in "complex_info".

 DFT Calculations were performed on a carbazole derivative both in vaccuum and in water.
 + This data can be found in "ligand_water" and "ligand_vac".